buddypress/buddypress/docs/user/administration/settings/options.md

 ### Group Activity Deletions

-Enabled by default, this option leaves the possibility for any group administrator or moderstor to delete activity items from their group's activity stream.
+Enabled by default, this option leaves the possibility for any group administrator or moderator to delete activity items from their group's activity stream.

 ## Activity Streams